Michael A. Taylor Player Props: Twins vs. Yankees

-On Monday, Michael A. Taylor (.333 on-base percentage in past 10 games, 59 points above season-long percentage) and the Minnesota Twins play the New York Yankees, whose starting pitcher will be Jhony Brito.
+On Tuesday, Michael A. Taylor (.364 on-base percentage in past 10 games, 65 points above season-long percentage) and the Minnesota Twins face the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
 First pitch is at 7:40 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Nationals.
+In his last appearance, he racked up two hits (going 2-for-3) against the Yankees.

 Michael A. Taylor Game Info & Props vs. the Yankees